 Mr. Hankey the Christmas Poo

 After scoring a Number 1 in 1998 with Chef's Chocolate Salty Balls, the risqué South Park crew returned the following year to put us off our Christmas dinner.
 This time, the amiable, yet incredibly problematic, Chef was replaced by a singing turd.
 Lovely.
 This particular Yule log got to Number 4.
+Of its time, should we say.
+Don't watch the video when tucking into your turkey, please.

 Mr Showbiz – Showbiz Christmas